wp-plugins/updraftplus/readme.txt

 * TWEAK: Warn user if trying to upload an above-limit (>10Gb) file to Google Drive
 * TWEAK: Reduce memory usage during restore
 * TWEAK: Move JavaScript into separate file, and make strings translatable
-* INTERNALS: PclZip zip method now has feature parity with ZipArchive (can resume, more logging)
+* INTERNALS: PclZip and BinZip methods now have feature parity with ZipArchive (can resume+split, more logging)
 * TWEAK/FIX: When restoring/migrating, split SQL commands to avoid exceeding MySQL's max_allowed_packet
 * FIX: Make sure output buffering is off when sending files from the browser (prevents memory exhaustion)
 * FIX: Prevent double-backup (very unusual combination of circumstances)